etnbrd/flx-paper/rebutal.md

 Moreover, as the event-loop executes different functions, or callbacks, at each iteration, the different functions are more likely to access distinct memory regions.
 This increases the likeliness of independence and parallelization.

-Finally, because we focus on streaming real-time web application, the different callbacks executed by the event-loop are organized as a pipeline.
+Finally, because we focus on streaming web application, the different callbacks executed by the event-loop are organized as a pipeline.
 For each input user request, the first callback triggers the execution of the second, which triggers the execution of the third, and so on until the last callback responds to the user.
 We propose to parallelize the execution of these callbacks.
 Each callback is isolated to form a stage in a parallel pipeline through which flows the stream of input request.